Things To Do In Madeira Island

 Go up to the Monte neighbourhood

-After admiring the street art, we took the Funchal cable car from the seafront up to the Monte neighbourhood.
-Within ten minutes, we reached the hill, capturing the sea views as we made our way to the top.
+Take the Funchal cable car or hop on a bus from the seafront up to the Monte neighbourhood.
 The panoramic views over the city are the first thing you'll notice when you arrive at Monte, but there are many more reasons to visit this area.

 Get lost in the Monte Palace Tropical Gardens, an exotic garden dotted with sculptures, fountains and tropical plants.

-Then, head to the Igreja da Nossa Senhora, a Baroque church framed by a steep stairway.
+Then, head to the Igreja de Nossa Senhora do Monte, a Baroque church framed by a steep stairway.
 Finally, take a stroll to the Parque Municipal, another peaceful park surrounded by century-old trees and water features.

 Take the Toboggan Ride

-You can take the cable car back to the city, but we decided to hop on a toboggan instead.
+You can take the cable car back to the city or hop on a toboggan.
 The journey begins near the Monte church and ends at Estrada do Livramento.
 Once used to carry goods, the wicker toboggans are now a fun tourist attraction, whisking visitors down the hill.
-Dressed in white, the drivers pushed us along the road until we reached Livramento.
+Dressed in white, the drivers push you along the road until you reach Livramento.
 From here, you need to take a bus or a taxi to the centre of Funchal.

 Map of The Monte Itinerary

-We spent the afternoon exploring Funchal's old town.
-Also known as Zona Velha, it's where you'll find most of the city's historical attractions, such as the cathedral and the Jesuit College.
+Spend the afternoon exploring the centre of Funchal, where you'll find monuments, such as the cathedral and the Jesuit Church.

 From the cathedral, you can walk to the Jesuit Church.
 Completed in 1647, it features a lavish Baroque interior with blue and white tiles, gilded altarpieces and painted ceilings.
 If you have time, you can also climb the church's tower.